gosborn/bat_swing_search_tools/README.md

     - Column 5: wx
     - Column 6: wy
     - Column 7: wz

-- With latestSwing.csv present, to run code interactively in the python interpreter, in terminal run `python -i bat_swing_search.py`
 - To run tests, in terminal run `python tests.py -v`
+- With latestSwing.csv present, to run code interactively in the python interpreter, in terminal run `python -i bat_swing_search.py read_csv`
+- The functions `search_continuity_above_value`, `back_search_continuity_within_range` and `search_continuity_above_value_two_signals` will return a number - the first index that passes the criteria.
+- `search_multi_continuity_within_range` will return a 2D array.
+Each subarray will contain two numbers, the first and last indicies for the range that passes the criteria.